Cuyamaca Peak Hiking Trail Guide

 San Diego isn’t exactly known for having much of a winter.
 However, during a handful of times throughout the year, San Diego’s tallest peaks can get a moderate amount of snow.
-The winter weather allows for some amazing sights and because of a recent storm, I decided to go and check out Cuyamaca Peak.
+The mountain locations also receive ample amounts of rainfall.
+The location and elevation of these mountains provides for experiencing San Diego’s full four seasons.

 Do you have an update to the trail conditions or any pictures that you want to share?
 Please post them in the comments section.